willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Week of 1st – 5th February

   - rewrote `PLINK_assoc_results_PostBS.Rmd` report
-  - worked out how to get `BreakDancer` running...
+  - worked out how to get `Dancer` running...
-  - `BreakDancer` run appears not to have finished cleanly... the problem seems to be in the `.bam` files.
+  - `Dancer` run appears not to have finished cleanly... the problem seems to be in the `.bam` files.
 Investigating...

 Week of 8th – 12th February

-  - so BreakDancer seems to fail due to a missing end of file (EOF) marker on one of the bam files.
+  - so Dancer seems to fail due to a missing end of file (EOF) marker on one of the bam files.
       - I'm backtracking along my pipeline to see when this got dropped...
       - I now suspect this may the result of PICARD & SAMTools disagreeing about what a `.bam` file *ought* to look like...
-      - I'm running a test of BreakDancer on a `.bam` file that SAMTools hasn't touched.
+      - I'm running a test of Dancer on a `.bam` file that SAMTools hasn't touched.
-  - BreakDancer repeatedly fails to finish the run, still blaming EOF marker problems...
+  - Dancer repeatedly fails to finish the run, still blaming EOF marker problems...
   - while I'm trying to discover the root of the BAM EOF problem, I'm also setting up jobs for a 2nd GATK vcf-bootstrap